-Subaccession# field: EXFOR subaccession number for the reference given, if it exists.
+Subentry# field: EXFOR subentry number for the reference given, if it exists.
 Cnnnn001 refers to the entire entry Cnnnn.
 Cnnnn000 refers to a yet unassigned subentry within the entry Cnnnn.
 This field is optional; if omitted, the following comma is always included.